Astros vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Tucker and the Houston Astros will take on Jeimer Candelario and the Washington Nationals at Minute Maid Park in the second of a three-game series, on Wednesday at 8:10 PM ET.
+Mauricio Dubon and the Houston Astros will see MacKenzie Gore at the rubber for the Washington Nationals in the final game of a three-game series, Thursday at 8:10 PM ET.

-Bookmakers list the Astros as -250 favorites on the moneyline, while giving the underdog Nationals +200 moneyline odds.
-A 7.5-run over/under has been set for the game.
+Bookmakers list the Astros as -225 favorites on the moneyline, while giving the underdog Nationals +180 moneyline odds.
+The total is 8.5 runs for the contest.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.